-These consolidated financial statements have been prepared for the financial year ended 31 December 2018 and contain comparative information for the year ended 31 December 2017.
+The financial statements prepared by the Company cover the financial year ended 31 December 2018 and include comparative information for the year ended 31 December 2017.
+These financial statements were approved for publication by the Management Board on 29 March 2019.

-These consolidated financial statements were approved for publication by the Management Board on 29 March 2019.
+The consolidated financial statements for the year ended 31 December 2018 prepared by the Company were approved for publication by the Management Board on 29 March 2019.